lkmh/project4-shorten_url/README.md

 **The more important implementation:**

-1. Hashing ⇒ 4 character hash is more than enough for 6M URLs
+1. Hashing ⇒ 6 character hash is more than enough for 6M URLs using SHA1

-    We can use base64 ([A-Z, a-z, 0-9]) + /

-    6M URLs ⇒ 64**4 characters ⇒ 16.7m unique strings can be generates

-    Coded for 5 characters ⇒ potentially 1billion at base 64

-    Coded for 5 characters ⇒ potentially 600M at base 36
+    A SHA-1 hash has 40 base-16 digits.
+If we take the first 6 char => 16.7M, 1st7 => 268M 1st5 => 1M

+    Why SHA-1 => hash cannot be decoded, and it generates a fixed length of string vs base 64 unconfirmed length

     Check for uniqueness of hash if not unique use hash (original_url + bcrypt.gensalt()) [gensalt inserts random string]